 What we like about the Discover it® Cash Back

 At the end of your first year, another intro bonus kicks in: Discover will automatically match the cash back you earned, dollar for dollar, over those initial 12 months.
 There’s no cap on how much Discover matches, and you don’t need to sign up to receive this introductory offer.

-The rewards structure is based around rotating quarterly spending categories where cardholders can receive 5% cash back up to the maximum spending limit for expenses like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
+The rewards structure is based around rotating quarterly spending categories where cardholders can receive 5% cash back up to the maximum spending limit for expenses like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 You also earn 1% cash back automatically on all other purchases with no cap.

 Things to consider

 Not a fan of keeping track of rewards or managing which rewards category is active?
 The Discover it® Cash Back may not be for you if that’s the case.
 To maximize this card, it’s essential to monitor and activate the bonus rewards categories where you can get the biggest bang for your cash-back buck.
 Spending limits do apply, but when you go over the limit, you still keep earning at a rate of 1%.

 Another note to keep in mind: Discover is not as widely accepted compared to Visa or Mastercard, so you may be more limited in terms of where you can use it.
 You’ll likely need a backup card in case a restaurant or other establishment doesn’t accept it.

 Discover it® Cash Back cash back details